'GTA 6' trailer causes listening spike for Tom Petty's 'Love Is A Long Road'

 Spotify has also created a Grand Theft Auto playlist in collaboration with developer Rockstar Games, featuring songs such as ‘Fortunate Son’, ‘Danger Zone’, ‘Video Killed The Radio Star’, and ‘Mississippi Queen’, all of which have featured in previous Grand Theft Auto titles.

-The trailer for GTA 6 was released a day before when it was intended to drop due to a leak on social media.
-After much anticipation over the years, it was confirmed to fans that the next game will take place in Vice City, the first title to do so since Grand Theft Auto: Vice City, and will have two separate protagonists, Lucia and Jason.
+The trailer for GTA 6 was released a day early due to a leak on social media.
+After much anticipation over the years, it was confirmed to fans that the next game will take place in Vice City, the first title to do so since Grand Theft Auto: Vice City, and will feature the first playable protagonist in GTA since GTA 1, Lucia.

 The game is currently scheduled for release in 2025 on PlayStation 5, Xbox Series X, and Xbox Series S. No mention has been made of a potential PC release for the game, though Grand Theft Auto 5 didn’t release for PC until a year and a half after it initially released on PlayStation 3 and Xbox 360.